 Accredited 2- and 4-year academic institutions that have identified a Goldwater Campus Representative with the Foundation may nominate up to four students annually.
+A four-year school may nominate a 5th student if one or more of the nominated students is a transfer student.
 No direct student applications or nominations by campuses without a Goldwater Campus Representative will be considered.

 To be eligible for nomination for a Goldwater Scholarship, a student must: